vladdeSV/rfc-css/docs/landing.md

 The "description list" is, in my opinion, the most underrated list.
 It is perfect when you want to clearly (and semantically) describe a term.
 Unfortunately Markdown does not support description lists, so they will have to be written entierly in HTML.

-Wrapping each "group" in a `<div>`-tag creates a visual style like this:
+Wrapping each "group" in a `<div>`-tag creates a visual style commonly found in RFCs when defining terms.

 <dl>
   <div>